Guest Post by Stacy from A Delightful Home:

 What tips do you have for using non-toxic cleaners in the bathroom?

 Stacy is wife to a preacher and mom to three busy children.
 She is passionate about healthy, natural living and loves to make anything and everything from scratch.
-Stacy writes about finding peace and joy at home, on her blog: Delighting in the Days.
+Stacy writes about finding peace and joy at home, on her blog: A Delightful Home.

 Thanks so much to Stacy for providing my very first guest post!
 I love these ideas for naturally cleaning the bathroom, it almost makes me want to go deep clean my bathroom right now!
 Almost.
 But when the time comes, I know I’ll be making the homemade soft scrub!